naistangz/twitter-clone/README.md

-# Twitter Clone built using Django and VueJS :bird:
+# Twitter Clone built using Django and VueJS :bird:🐷

 ## Objectives